Presidency

 A Prosperous Period for Lebanon

-The Chehab mandate witnessed a restful period for Lebanon, with few scrimmages on the Israeli border, and a peaceful Lebanese-Syrian border.
+The Chehab mandate witnessed a restful period for Lebanon, with few scrimmages on the southern border, and a peaceful Lebanese-Syrian border.
 On the internal front, and aside from the attempted Coup d’Etat by the Syrian National party in 1961, very few security incidents occurred.
-This provided the country with the right setting, coupled with the many judicious reforms and nationwide development projects, to fuel prosperity on all fronts, and to encourage foreign investments from Arab and Western companies.
+This provided the country with the right setting, coupled with the many judicious reforms and nationwide development projects, to fuel prosperity on all fronts, and to encourage foreign investments by Arab and Western companies.

-All the sectors of Lebanon’s economy flourished during this period, and the country established itself as the center of business and tourism in the Arab world, and the link between East and West.
+All the sectors of Lebanon’s economy flourished during this period, and the country established itself as the center of business and tourism in the Arab world, and as the link between the East and West.

 The IRFED Mission

-As early as 1959, President Chehab had entrusted Father Lebret from the IRFED Mission(Institut de Recherches et de Formation en vue de Développement) to conduct a large survey on all the country’s human, natural, economic and social capacities and needs, and to propose plans, projects and solutions for the existing social and economic problems.
+As early as 1959, President Chehab had entrusted Father Lebret from the IRFED Mission (Institut de Recherches et de Formation en vue de Développement) to conduct a large survey on all the country’s human, natural, economic and social capacities and needs, and to propose plans, projects and solutions for the existing social and economic problems.

-The extensive and wholesome report presented by IRFED in 1961 confirmed Chehab’s insight into the fact that underneath the deficiencies of the political system and the confessional conflicts laid serious economic and social problems.
-In fact the apparent prosperity in the capital Beirut was masking alarming under-development and poverty in other regions, such as the Bekaa, the Hermel, the North and the South, which strongly lacked basic infrastructure (electricity, water, roads).
-Villagers and citizens from the neglected rural areas were moving towards the suburbs of Beirut in search of a better income, creating thus a ‘belt of misery’ around the capital.
-Huge economic and social gaps were noticed in the society and between the regions, especially at the National Income level.
+The extensive and wholesome report presented by IRFED in 1961 confirmed Chehab’s insight into the fact that underneath the deficiencies of the political system and the confessional conflicts lay serious economic and social problems.
+In fact, the apparent prosperity in the capital Beirut was masking alarming under-development and poverty in other regions, which strongly lacked basic infrastructure (electricity, water, roads), such as the Bekaa, the Hermel, the North and the South.

 The Mandate’s Development and Reform Achievements

 Chehab’s way of bringing change was evolutionary, not revolutionary.
-He knew that imposing radical changes in a country like Lebanon would simply pave the way to opposing reactions that would manifest sooner or later.
-He knew that in-depth change required time for the society to get used to it, enjoy its first benefits, and slowly imbibe its principles.
+He knew that imposing radical changes in a country like Lebanon would simply pave the way to opposing reactions that would become manifest sooner or later.
+He knew that in-depth change required time for society to get used to it, enjoy its first benefits, and slowly imbibe its principles.

 Here is a review of the most important projects and reforms achieved or initiated (as part of long-term plans) during Chehab’s mandate: